-- Agriculture Sector Plan & Strategy calls for strong linkages with tourism sector, including the promotion of community agro-tourism and the development of value-added food, cosmetic, nutraceutical and other products for the local and export tourism markets. - National Cultural Policy and the Culture, Creative Industries and Values Sector Plan of Vision 2030 stresses the role of community tourism in preserving and developing culture, and building cohesiveness within communities.
-The Community Tourism Policy is aligned to all the Goals of the Creative Industries Sector Plan and the Cultural Policy.
-At the local level, CBT is seen as an incentive for the preservation of culture and heritage; the development and promotion of local attractions, and the fostering of cultural industries such as fashion, fine arts, culinary arts, theatre.
-It also supports the national thrust to protect Jamaica's brand image through the diversification of local products in both type and design by way of the creation of an Authentic Jamaican brand - Sustainable Rural Development Policy calls for the preservation of the character of rural life, an objective that is aligned with community tourism. - Micro, Small and Medium (MSME's) Sector Plan of Vision 2030 and the MSME and Entrepreneurship Policy MSME's are the catalysts for the growth and development of Jamaica.
+- Sustainable Rural Development Policy calls for the preservation of the character of rural life, an objective that is aligned with community tourism. - The Growth Inducement Strategy for Jamaica 2011- has as one of its major components a plan to spearhead the drive for economic growth with an immediate and concerted effort to enhance the Community Renewal Program to unlock creativity and entrepreneurship in targeted communities throughout the island as a foundation for organic and sustained development of such communities.
+Such an intiative is in keeping with the ethos of the Community Tourism Policy and Strategy being hereby promulgated. - National Foreign Trade Policy 2001 Tourism is an internationally traded service which represents one of the largest exports of Jamaica by way of foreign exchange earnings.
+Accordingly, the National Community Tourism Policy and Strategy is in alignment with the country's overarching foreign trade policy direction.
+The community tourism policy also provides a platform for leveraging Diaspora support and investment in support of communities and enterprises therein. - The MSME and Entrepreneurship Policy- MSME's are the catalysts for the growth and development of Jamaica.
 They form the pulse of Jamaica's tourism sector as they are uniquely positioned to cater to the wholesome experience of visitors.
-The MSME policy highlights Jamaica's lack of competitiveness and product differentiation as challenges which are to be addressed, in order to compete within a global marketplace.
+The MSME policy highlights Jamaica's need to address of competitiveness and product differentiation in order to effectively compete within a global marketplace.
 The sustainability of community tourism enterprises is contingent on the emergence of new business opportunities and their ability to meet compulsory and voluntary standards which can become a barrier to trade.
 In order to improve Jamaica's competiveness ranking, the Medium Term Framework recognizes the need for emphasis to be placed on: improving capacity in measurement and promotion of productivity; developing and promoting high-quality production standards; building vertical and horizontal clusters and networks.
 The Community Tourism Policy also seeks to level the playing field in the marketing and distribution of community tourism enterprises and products.
-Facilitating the development of marketing and distribution channels is a major goal of the MSME and Entrepreneurship Policy.
+Facilitating the development of marketing and distribution channels is a major goal of the MSME and Entrepreneurship Policy .